naikymen/Google-Drive-GAS-Utilities/README.md

 I know no other ways to do this than installing chrome OS, which may not be simpler at all.

 # Warnings
-I have not tested this with large folders and many files, only as much as 300 files per run, but not always.
+I have not tested this thotoughly with large folders and many files, only as much as 300 files per run, but not always.

 # Would like to do, but don´t know how
 Have it work from the contextual menu that appears in the drive web interface, i.e. Right Click a folder > "Open With" > "Connecto more apps".